DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Conclusions

 \section{Conclusions}

-Accurate detection of the macula and fovea is crucial for diagnosing retinal diseases.
-Although anatomical structures outside the fovea, such as the blood vessel distribution, are anatomically related to the fovea, relatively few recent deep learning approaches exploit them to improve the performance of fovea localization.
-In this paper, we propose a novel architecture, Bilateral-Fuser, which fuses features from the retina and corresponding vessel distribution with high efficacy for robust fovea localization.
-The Bilateral-Fuser contains a two-stream encoder for multi-cue fusion and a decoder for generating result maps.
-In addition, the Bilateral Token Incorporation (BTI) module in the encoder is designed to incorporate global anatomical features of inputs (both fundus and vessel images).
-Comprehensive experiments carried out demonstrate that the advantages of using Bilateral-Fuser with are more accurate localization results, insensitivity to diseased images, and low computational cost.
-Our proposed architecture achieves new state-of-the-art on two public datasets (\texttt{Messidor} and \texttt{PALM}) and one large-scale private dataset (\texttt{Tisu}) with metrics from 1/4 $R$ to $2R$.
-It also outperforms other methods on cross-dataset experiments with better generalization capacity.
+{\textbf{Summary}}.
+Accurate detection of the fovea is crucial for diagnosing retinal diseases.
+While anatomical structures outside the fovea, such as blood vessel distribution, are related to the fovea, few deep learning approaches exploit them to enhance fovea localization performance.
+In this paper, we propose a novel architecture, DualStreamFoveaNet (DSFN), which effectively fuses features from the retina and corresponding vessel distribution to achieve robust fovea localization.
+The DSFN comprises a two-stream encoder for multi-cue fusion and a decoder for generating fovea localization maps.
+Specifically, We introduce the Bilateral Token Incorporation (BTI) with learnable tokens to enhance the efficiency of transformer-based fusion from both fundus and vessel images.
+Comprehensive experiments demonstrate the advantages of using DSFN, including more accurate localization results {through enhanced Multi-Cue Fusion}, insensitivity to diseased images, and computational {efficiency}.
+Furthermore, our proposed architecture sets a new state-of-the-art on two public datasets (\texttt{Messidor} and \texttt{PALM}) and one large-scale private dataset (\texttt{Tisu}) with metrics ranging from 1/4 $R$ to $2R$.
+Additionally, it outperforms other methods in cross-dataset experiments, showcasing superior generalization capacity {and robustness across datasets}.